tofuengine/tofu/README.md

 git clone https://github.com/tofuengine/tofu.git
 ```

 into a suitable work folder.
-Change directory into `tofu` folder you've just created and use `make` to build the executable.
+Change directory into the `tofu` folder you've just created and use `make` to build the executable.
 You can use the following command-line parameters to control the build process:

 * `BUILD`, can be either `debug` or `release` with the usual meaning.
 If not specified, the build is assumed in **debug** mode.
 * `PLATFORM`, can be either `linux`, `windows`, or `rpi`.
 If not specified, the build is assumed for **Linux** platform.
 Please not that while the Windows build is generated on Linux using cross-compiling, the *Raspberry-Pi* build can be obtained only on a proper Raspberry-Pi board computer.